dz2701/Soundtrack_of_life/index.md

 <br/>

-<p>This is especially important in my life, as it was the song my mother put up during my first birthday party!<br/> Of course, I don’t remember the actual event, but I have watched over and over the recordings of my first birthday and the scene where this song starts playing, and my mom and dad had a short blessing read out loud to Jin and me.<br/> Not only that, my mother often sang the phrase “당신은 사랑받기 위해 태어난 사람” from the song before I went to sleep during my childhood, which I can still remember.<br/></p>
+<p>This is especially important in my life, as it was the song my mother put up during my first birthday party.<br/>Of course, I don’t remember the actual event, but I have watched over and over the recordings of my first birthday and the scene where this song starts playing, and my mom and dad had a short blessing read out loud to Jin and me.<br/>Not only that, my mother often sang the phrase “당신은 사랑받기 위해 태어난 사람” from the song before I went to sleep during my childhood, which I can still remember.<br/></p>

 <br/>